8.3 National strategy on creativity and culture for young people

 - Providing professionals in both cultural and educational sector, possibilities for training and networking to work within the theoretical framework, to work together and to learn from each other

-- Contentually deepening: This entails supporting, disseminating and facilitating knowledge building and sharing (e.g. by means of pilot projects, seminars, ….).
+- Deepening content knowledge: This entails supporting, disseminating and facilitating knowledge building and sharing (e.g. by means of pilot projects, seminars, ….).

 Existing channels within the culture and education policy areas will be activated to achieve the goals.
-In particular CANON Cultuurcel (within the Communication Division of the Department Education and Training) and ACCE (within the Departement of Culture, Youth and Media) will be responsible for implementation of the strategy.
+In particular CANON Cultuurcel (within the Communication Division of the Department Education and Training) and the Department of Culture, Youth and Media will be responsible for implementation of the strategy.
 They will for instance:

 - be responsible for the communication of the theoretical framework and empirical results